orrc/git-webhook-proxy/README.md

 Running `./git-webhook-proxy --help` will display the command line options.

-By default, the proxy listens for TLS connections on port 8443.
-You will need to provide your TLS certificate in PEM format (if intermediate certificates are required, append them to your certificate file) and private key.
+You must explicitly specify the address(es) to listen on, e.g. `--listen 127.0.0.1:8000` for HTTP, or `--tls-listen :8443` for TLS.

-Listening can be enabled via `--[tls-]listen 127.0.0.1:1234`, or disabled via `--[tls-]listen=`.
+To accept TLS connections, you must provide your TLS certificate in PEM format (if intermediate certificates are required, append them to your certificate file) and private key.

 The interface and port given should be reachable from the public internet, if you want to receive webhooks from services like GitHub.